 In Tyrol cities such as Innsbruck, Landeck, Kitzbühel and Lienz, flea markets, boutiques or specialised fairs are regularly organised where boutiques and delicatessen shops tingle your taste buds.
 Then, there are quaint places for clothes, shoes, leatherwear, antiques and farmer's organic produce to cater all tastes and needs.

-To unwind from hectic life, rejuvenating at a wellness spa is recommended for tourists who have come to Innsbruck-Tyrol for their holidays.
+After a hectic day of action and sightseeing, an invigorating experience at a wellness spa is recommended for tourists who have come to Innsbruck-Tyrol for their holidays.
 Spruce up your body and soul with a thermal bath at one of the spa hotels or just relax in the laps of forests, mountains and meadows to calm your mind.

 Sampling Austrian culinary fare is nothing short of a divine experience.
-Visit the restaurants lining the streets of Alstadt to gorge on mouth-watering food made from cheese, speck and schnaps.
-If you do not want to experiment, these restaurants even serve other cuisines like Chinese, Italian and so on.
-A little outside Innsbruck, in the villages of Tyrol, taste the produced made by the local farmers especially their different types of cheese, bacon and ham.
+Visit the restaurants lining the streets of Alstadt to gorge on mouth-watering food made from cheese, speck and schnapps.
+If you are not ready to tread the extra mile, there are restaurants that serve various international cuisines, such as Chinese, Italian, French, American and so on.
+A little outside Innsbruck, in the villages of Tyrol, different types of cheese, bacon and ham are also available and definitely worth a taste.
 Feel free to experiment with deer meat as well as sausages.
-Also ask for a mug of Zillertal beer, a must try for every tourist.
+Also ask for a mug of Zillertal beer, a must try for every visitor.

 Q.1) What is the capital city of Austria?Ans: Vienna is the capital and largest city in Austria.
 Innsbruck is the capital city of the federal state of Tyrol in western Austria and lies about 400 kilometres from Vienna.